jflamy/owlcms4/docs/index.md

 >
 > **Simple and automatic**
 >
-> The program computes lifting order automatically, and automatically sets the clock correctly.
-It also enforces the rules for weight changes (time remaining, moving down).
-The announcer always sees the lifting order, and is informed of all the changes, and is shown what weight is required on the bar.
+> The program automatically computes lifting order, sets the clock correctly and enforces the rules for weight changes (time remaining, moving down).
+The announcer always sees the lifting order, is informed of all changes to the weight required on the bar.
 >
-> It is actually simple enough that you can run a small club meet with just a single laptop, or a regional meet with only everyday electronics (a couple of laptops and TVs, some phones).
+> Usage is actually simple enough that you can run a small club meet with just a single laptop, or a regional meet with only everyday electronics (a couple of laptops and TVs, some phones).
+>
+> **On-site or Cloud**
+>
+> You can run the program on a laptop at the competition site.
+Or if you prefer, in the cloud, without having to install anything, without fees.

 ## Gallery